Shop now & save up to 80% on medication

 • Retatrutide is an investigational triple agonist being studied in metabolic disease research.

-• It is not the same as Ozempic, semaglutide, or tirzepatide.
+• It is not the same as semaglutide, Ozempic, or tirzepatide.

-What Is Retatrutide in Diabetes Research?
+What Retatrutide Is in Diabetes Research

 Why it matters: A broader mechanism does not automatically mean a safer or better treatment.